Later-no-help criterion: Complying methods

-When a voter is allowed to choose only one preferred candidate, as in plurality voting, later-no-help can either be considered satisfied (as the voter's later preferences can not help their chosen candidate) or not applicable.
+Approval, instant-runoff, highest medians, and score all satisfy the later-no-help criterion.
+Plurality voting satisfies it trivially (as plurality only applies to the top-ranked candidate).
+Descending Solid Coalitions also satisfies later-no-help.

 Noncomplying methods

-All Minimax Condorcet methods (including the pairwise opposition variant), Ranked Pairs, Schulze method, Kemeny-Young method, Copeland's method, Nanson's method, and Descending Solid Coalitions, a variant of Woodall's Descending Acquiescing Coalitions, do not satisfy later-no-help.
+All Minimax Condorcet methods, Ranked Pairs, Schulze method, Kemeny-Young method, Copeland's method, and Nanson's method do not satisfy later-no-help.
 The Condorcet criterion is incompatible with later-no-help.

 Checking Compliance

 Checking for failures of the Later-no-help criterion requires ascertaining the probability of a voter's preferred candidate being elected before and after adding a later preference to the ballot, to determine any increase in probability.
 Later-no-help presumes that later preferences are added to the ballot sequentially, so that candidates already listed are preferred to a candidate added later.